 The applicable regulatory agencies are discussed below.

 U.S. Army Corps of Engineers

-Any project that will result in the placement of material (soil, sand, rock, concrete, railroad-ties, treated wood, seawall, etc.) or grading / filling below the high water level of Wonder Lake: jurisdictional wetlands, or within / along any of the stream channels flowing into Wonder Lake, will require a regulatory permit or regulatory clearance from the U.S. Army Corps of Engineers.
+Any shoreline project that will result in the placement of material (soil, sand, rock, concrete, railroad-ties, treated wood, seawall, etc.) or grading / filling below the high-water level of Wonder Lake, within jurisdictional wetlands, or within / along any of the stream channels flowing into Wonder Lake, will require a regulatory permit or regulatory clearance from the U.S. Army Corps of Engineers.
+(USACE).

-If the shoreline property is located within the Village of Wonder Lake, the Village should be contacted about applying for the MCSWO permit.
+If the shoreline property is located within the Village of Wonder Lake, the Village should be contacted about applying for the SMO permit.